Discord Send Message

 Do's

-- • Test the integration in a development server first
+- • Test messages in development channels first

 Don'ts

-- • Avoid sending empty or very long messages
+- • Avoid sending too many messages rapidly (rate limits)

-- • Don't send sensitive information without encryption
+- • Don't send sensitive data without proper security

 Troubleshooting